zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 and populate the LDAP server.
 Here are some tips before you get started:

 * Enable 'Keep External Person' during CR setup.
 This will allow your default user 'admin' to log into Gluu Server after initial Cache Refresh iteration.
 If you do not enable 'Keep External Person', your 'admin' user including all other test users will be gone after first Cache Refresh iteration.

 * Make sure you are using LDAP authentication, not VDS.
-You will only need VDS setting if you're using the Radiant Logic Virtual Directory Server.
+You will only need VDS setting if you are using the Radiant Logic Virtual Directory Server.

 * Check the snapshots folder to see if files are being created.